osmosis-labs/mesh-security/docs/consumer/Converter.md

 ## Rewards Flow

 Once per epoch, the Virtual Staking module will trigger rewards.
-This will send a number of messages to the Converter, specifying which validators the rewards belong to, along with the native reward tokens themselves.
+This will generate a number of messages to the Converter, specifying which validators the rewards belong to, along with the amounts of rewards.
+The Converter will send vouchers of the reward amounts to the Exteral Staking contract over IBC.
+The actual tokens will be kept on the Converter, for later distribution.

-TODO: Update this.
+The External Staking contract on the Consumer chain will receive the vouchers of the amounts per validator, and will then inform in turn to the Converter of the proper distribution of rewards per user.

-The Converter will then [transfer all these tokens via ICS20](../ibc/Overview.md) to the corresponding `External Staking` contract on the Provider chain, and send a message over the standard IBC channel to inform the `External Staking` contract how to distribute them.
+This is done in this way because while the Consumer side knows the rewards per validator, the information about which delegators are staking with which validator is only known on the Provider side.
+Thus, the Provider must inform the Consumer of the proper distribution of rewards.

-(If we get callbacks on ICS20, we send the metadata only after tokens have arrived.
-Until then (for MVP), we send them concurrently and hope).
+The Converter will then send the actual rewards to their respective owners.

 ## Unstaking Flow